lowRISC/lowrisc-site/content/docs/getting-started.md

 ### IMPORTANT:

+The procedure below erases all data on the disk, so do not mistakenly specify your hard drive or external mass storage.
 If your USB disk shows up as something other than sdc, you need to run the following commands with the parameter

     USB=whatever, where whatever is whatever your removable disk is called